mapbender/mapbender-documentation/en/quickstart.rst

 ================================================================================
 An access to Mapbender requires authentication.
 Only public applications can be used by everyone.

-A user has permissions to access one or a set of applications and services.
+A user can get permissions to access one or a set of applications and services.

 ..
 NOT IMPLEMENTED YET
   There is no inherent difference between roles like :``guest``, ``operator`` or ``administrator``.
 The ``role`` of a user depends on the functionality and services the user has access through his applications.